+It has been a couple of years since I shared this project.
+This is the perfect time of year to start a project like this so I am sharing it again.
+I only made 4 last time so I think I am going to build some more DIY outdoor chairs this summer.
 We are lucky enough to have a nice fire pit in the backyard.
 Having four boys who love all things outdoors, we use it all the time.
 Up until now, we have lugged out the dining room chairs every time we use the fire pit.
-I finally broke down and decided that outdoor chairs needed to be pushed to the top of my to-do list.
-I knew this would be the perfect project to partner with Thompson’s WaterSeal: since the chairs will be outside all the time, I need them to be protected from the rain and sprinklers.
+I finally broke down and decided that building some chairs needed to be pushed to the top of my to-do list.
+Here is how I made these super easy DIY outdoor chairs!

 A long time ago I built a bench for Shane’s brother and his wife for their new home.
 I liked the design I came up with so much that I decided to use it for these chairs.
 I liked that the bench was deep enough that adding a pillow didn’t make you feel like you were sitting on the edge of the seat.
 And since it’s made from 1x4s and 2x4s, it’s very sturdy and won’t blow away every time it gets a little windy.

 (11) 18” 1x4s – slats for seat and back